alenmat/anderson-liang-sabia-2024-replication/readme.md

 This code utilizes Poetry as its dependency manager.
 The usage of Poetry is advised for minimizing dependency errors.
 Poetry documentation is available @ https://python-poetry.org/docs/.

+The main results of this exercise are in the main.ipynb file.
+The slides folder replicates the pdf presented in class.